 1. A defendant is convicted of an offence in proceedings brought before the Crown Court or where a defendant’s case is committed to the Crown Court for sentence; and

-To do this, there are two figures which need to be calculated – the benefit figure and the available amount.
+To do this, there are two figures which need to be calculated – the benefit figure and the available amount:

+A defendant is convicted of supplying drugs.
 The benefit from this defendant’s criminal conduct is found to amount to £1,000,000.
 The benefit figure is therefore £1,000,000.

 The defendant is immensely wealthy and the value of his current assets amounts to £5,000,000.
 The available amount is therefore £5,000,000.